merryjs/photo-viewer/README.md

 # @merryjs/photo-viewer[WIP]

-> A photo viewer for react native build on top of NYTPhotoViewer
+> A photo viewer for react native build on top of NYTPhotoViewer

 ![preview](./assets/preview.gif)